-In order to fulfill DOC's mission, acquiring goods and services is essential as approximately one-third of the Department's budget is expended through the execution of Federal contracts to support mission-critical programs such as: Decennial Census, weather forecasting, satellite acquisitions, intellectual property protection, broad-band technology opportunities, management of coastal and ocean resources, information technology, and construction and facilities management.
-The Department's Fiscal Year (FY) 2011 budget was approximately \$5.7 billion and the workforce comprised of approximately 48,000 employees serving within 12 Bureaus that report to the Office of the Secretary.
+In order to fulfill DOC's mission, acquiring goods and services is essential as approximately one-third of the Department's budget is expended through the execution of Federal contracts to support mission-critical programs such as: FirstNet, weather forecasting, satellite acquisitions, intellectual property protection, broad-band technology opportunities, management of coastal and ocean resources, information technology, and construction and facilities management.
+The Department's Fiscal Year (FY) 2012 budget was approximately \$8 billion and the workforce comprised of approximately 45,000 employees serving within the 12 Bureaus.

-Pursuant to Section 743 of Division C of the FY 2010 Consolidated Appropriations Act and Office of Management and Budget's (OMB) memorandum dated November 5, 2010 agencies are required to prepare an annual inventory of service contracts in excess of \$25,000.
+Pursuant to Section 743 of Division C of the FY 2010 Consolidated Appropriations Act and Office of Management and Budget's (OMB) memorandum dated November 5, 2010, agencies are required to prepare an annual inventory of service contracts in excess of \$25,000.
 In addition, OMB requires agencies to perform a meaningful analysis of such contracts, giving priority consideration to the "special interest functions", those Product and Service Codes (PSCs) identified by OMB that require increased monitoring to ensure the Government is effectively managing risks and receiving the best results for taxpayers.

-In compliance with the requirements of Section 743, the Department prepared a Service Contract Inventory Analysis (SCI) for FY 2011.
-Using data derived from the Federal Procurement Data System (FPDS), over 5,000 service contracts totaling nearly \$1.9 billion were identified as part of the FY 2011 inventory.
-This report provides an analysis of the inventory to determine if the Department is effectively managing risk in service contracts and if there is a risk of overreliance on contracted services.
+In compliance with the requirements of Section 743, the Department prepared a Service Contract Inventory Analysis (SCI) for FY 2012.
+Using data derived from the Federal Procurement Data System (FPDS), over 5,000 service contracts totaling nearly \$2.3 billion were identified as part of the FY 2012 inventory.
+This report provides an analysis of the inventory to ensure the Department is effectively managing risks in service contracts and determine if there is a risk of overreliance on contracted services.

-The 16 selected PSC functions from the FY 2011 inventory (as shown in Figure 2) include 11 functions prescribed by OMB and five additional agency-specific functions.
+The 17 selected PSC functions from the FY 2012 inventory (as shown in Figure 2) include 11 functions prescribed by OMB and six additional agency-specific functions.
 The agency-specific functions were identified based on potential heightened management risks as well as initiatives to reduce expenditures for management support service contracts as part of the Campaign to Cut Waste and Executive Order 13576 on Delivering an Efficient, Effective, and Accountable Government.
-Four of the OMB-prescribed PSC categories were excluded from the analysis as the Department's FY 2011 inventory reported zero actions under those categories.
+Four of the OMB-prescribed PSC categories were excluded from the analysis as the Department's FY 2012 inventory reported zero actions under those categories.

-Analysis of the FY 2011 service contract inventory concluded the following:
+Analysis of the FY 2012 service contract inventory concluded the following:

-- Contractor performance remains an acceptable choice for contracted services and there is no evidence of overreliance on contracted functions; - All personal service contracts analyzed were entered into, and performed in accordance with applicable laws and regulations and in compliance with statutory authority; - Adequate safeguards and monitoring systems are in place to ensure that work performed by service contractors does not become inherently governmental; and - There are sufficient internal resources available to effectively manage and oversee contracts.
+Contractor performance remains an acceptable choice for contracted services and there is no evidence of overreliance on contracted functions;

+- Adequate safeguards and monitoring systems are in place to ensure that work performed by service contractors does not become inherently governmental; - Contracts are monitored regularly and any issues of poor performance are addressed and corrected; and - There are sufficient internal resources available to effectively manage and oversee contracts.

 II.
-Analysis of FY2011 Service Contract Inventory
+Analysis of FY2012 Service Contract Inventory